Deep Fundamental Factor Models: Summary

 \section{Summary}

-An important aspect in adoption of neural networks in factor modeling is the existence of a statistical framework which provides the transparency and statistical interpretability of linear least squares estimation.
-Moreover, one should expect to use such a framework applied to linear data and obtain similar results to linear regression, thus isolating the effects of non-linearity versus the effect of using different optimization algorithms and model implementation environments.

-In this paper, we introduce a deep learning framework for fundamental factor modeling which generalizes the linear fundamental factor models by capturing non-linearity, interaction effects and non-parametric shocks in financial econometrics.
+In this paper, we introduce a deep learning framework for fundamental factor modeling which generalizes the linear fundamental factor models.
 Our framework provides interpretability, with confidence intervals, and ranking of the factor importances and interaction effects.
-Moreover, our framework can be used to estimate factor realizations under either homoscedastic or heteroscedastic error.
-In the case when the network contains no hidden layers, our approach recovers a linear fundamental factor model.
-The framework allows the impact of non-linearity and non-parametric treatment of the error on the factors over time and forms the basis for generalized intepretability of fundamental factors.
-Our neural network model is observed to generate information ratios which are a factor of three higher than generalized linear regression.
+In the case when the network contains no hidden layers, our approach recovers a linear fundamental factor model and the framework therefore allows the impact of non-linearity in factors to be assessed.
+The NN is observed to generate information ratios which are a factor of 1.5x higher than OLS.
+Furthermore, even if interaction effects are included in a LASSO model, the NN is still observed to better capture outliers on account of its universal representation properties.
+Future work is needed to investigate the application of the sensitivity based interpretability approach to other types of deep architectures.